Australian Embassy

 Viale Giulio Cesare 54/B

-The person requesting the Atto Notorio must attend in person together with two adult witnesses.
+If you are requesting the Atto Notorio from the Tribunale Civile, you must attend in person together with two adult witnesses.
 If either spouse or one of the witnesses does not speak Italian, it is necessary to provide an interpreter, in addition to the two witnesses.

 N.B.
 Neither spouse can act as witness or interpreter.

-Payment at the Tribunale Civile is made in the form of duty stamps which you should purchase in advance.
+Payment at the Tribunale Civile is made in the form of revenue stamps which you should purchase in advance.
 The amount required is:

 For an urgent certificate issued on the same day: